Cost-Aware Dynamic Cloud Workflow Scheduling using Self-Attention and Evolutionary Reinforcement Learning: Self-Attention Policy Network for Cloud Workflow Scheduling (SPN-CWS)

-\textbf{\emph{Global information learning}}: This unit aims to learn global information among VMs.
+To process global information across all VMs in $AVM(v|rt,w_{rt},\pi)$ for effective scheduling of the ready task $rt$, we design a novel SPN-CWS deep model for the scheduling policy $\pi$ in CDMWS, as shown in Fig. \ref{policy network}.
+Specifically, we introduce the time-tested \emph{Multi-Head Self-Attention} mechanism (MHSA) \cite{vaswani2017attention}, as highlighted in the \textbf{\emph{Global information learning}} component of Fig. \ref{policy network}, to enhance the capability for policy $\pi$ to process global VM information effectively and scalably (see the detailed experiments in Section \ref{subsection:Simulation results}).
+SPN-CWS mainly consists of five key components as described below. \textbf{\emph{Global information learning}}: This component aims to learn global information among VMs.
 Firstly, we combine the \emph{VM-info} of all VMs in $AVM(v|rt,w_{rt},\pi)$ to construct the \emph{VM-INFO} indicated in Fig. \ref{policy network}.
 Then, we employ a linear layer to map \emph{VM-INFO} from the original $\mathbb{R}^{n \times m}$ space to a high-dimensional $\mathbb{R}^{n\times M}$ space ($M>m$ and $n=|AVM(v|rt,w_{rt},\pi)|$, i.e., the total number of VM instances in $AVM(v|rt,w_{rt},\pi)$).
 Then, the Transformer layer processes the projected VM features to learn the relationships among all VMs.
 In more details, first we use MHSA to compute a weighted sum of all VM features, where the weights are determined by the similarity between every pair of VMs.
 The weighted features are further processed by Add \& Norm and Feed-Forward Networks (FFN) to learn more complex feature representations.
 MHSA allows features of each VM instance to attend to features of other VM instances, effectively capturing inter-VM relationships and allowing SPN-CWS to focus on the most relevant VM instances.

-\textbf{\emph{Task feature enhancement}}: This unit processes and transforms task features.
-In this unit, a FFN is used to map \emph{task-info} from the $\mathbb{R}^{1 \times q}$ space to a high-dimensional $\mathbb{R}^{1 \times Q}$ space ($Q>q$) to build high-level feature representations of the ready task $rt$ being scheduled.
+\textbf{\emph{Task feature enhancement}}: This component processes and transforms task features.
+In this component, a FFN is used to map \emph{task-info} from the $\mathbb{R}^{1 \times q}$ space to a high-dimensional $\mathbb{R}^{1 \times Q}$ space ($Q>q$) to build high-level feature representations of the ready task $rt$ being scheduled.
 FFN refines the task features, ensuring that the task representation captures important information that is essential for the subsequent concatenation with VM features.